Robert O'Hara Burke: Burke and Wills Expedition

 They attempted to reach Mount Hopeless, the furthest outpost of pastoral settlement in South Australia, which was closer than Menindee, but failed and returned to Cooper Creek.
 While waiting for rescue Wills died of exhaustion and starvation.
 Soon after, Burke also died, at a place now called Burke's Waterhole on Cooper Creek in South Australia.
 The exact date of Burke's death is uncertain but has generally been accepted to be 28 June 1861.

 King survived with the help of Aboriginal Australians until he was rescued in September by Alfred William Howitt.
 Howitt buried Burke and Wills before returning to Melbourne.
 In 1862 Howitt returned to Cooper Creek and disinterred Burke and Wills' bodies, taking them first to Adelaide and then by steamer to Melbourne where they were laid in state for two weeks.
-On 23 January 1863, Burke and Wills received a state funeral and were buried in Melbourne General Cemetery.
-On that day, Stuart and his companions, having successfully completed the south–north crossing, were received back at a large ceremony in Adelaide.
+On 21 January 1863, Burke and Wills received a state funeral and were buried in Melbourne General Cemetery.
+On that day, Stuart and his companions were received at a large ceremony in Adelaide, having successfully completed the south–north crossing and arriving back in Adelaide on 17 December 1862.